Definitions & Actors

 Actors

-The EO project refers to the consortium that is responsible for building the application algorithm.
-ESA will indicate if a specific project must comply with APEx guidelines.
+An EO project refers to the consortium that is responsible for building the EO algorithm and is also referred to as Algorithm PI (principal investigator).
+In certain ESA EOP procurement and ITTs, there is now a requirement included to comply with APEx Interoperability and Compliance Guidelines.
 When compliance is required, the consortium can utilise various services offered by APEx.
-Specifically, the APEx propagation services aim to support the enhancement of algorithms on a technical and software level and facilitate the transition to hosted algorithms that can be included in the APEx Algorithm Catalogue.
+Specifically, the APEx Algorithm Services aim to support the enhancement of algorithms on a technical and software level and facilitate the transition to hosted algorithms that can be included in the APEx Algorithm Services Catalogue.

 ESA EO projects that do not have an explicit compliance requirement are also eligible to receive support.
 The APEx support can boost project impact, so projects are encouraged to inquire with their ESA technical officer about the possibilities.